Skip to content

 No – that’s where you come in!
 However, we offer printing and technical services to builders and construction firms who don’t want to develop them in-house.

-X-Hab 3D printers come with our complete training program, covering:
+X-Hab 3D printing systems come with our complete training program, covering:

 • Material choice & mixing